nukdokplex/autohotkey-build/README.md

 ## Usage example

-Suppose your scripts are at the root of your repository.
+Let's suppose that your scripts are in the root of your repository.
 Then after checkout they will be in the current working directory.
-Also lets suppose that you want to build in `./build`.
-Lets see how we can do this:
+Also let's suppose that you want to build in `./build`.
+Lets see how we can deal with it:

 ```yaml
 name: Build